stampchain-io/stamps_sdk/docs/src101specs.md

   "btc": "bc1q7epcly9u55yut5k7ykmlcyrp87knt8gxd7knnt",
   "eth": "93cFac8715c80979f30Da024Ce9Ed4acD5A0631b"
   },//(Object of string value, can include multi key-value pairs)record data, this is an example to bind with both btc and eth address.
-  "prim":"true" //"true" makes address as a primary address to bind with this domain.If you don't need this, make it as "false".
+  "prim": "true" //"true" makes address as a primary address to bind with this domain.If you don't need this, make it as "false".
 }
 ```